konturio/geocint-runner/README.md

 ### Technology stack is:

-- Huge bare metal machine.
-High CPU count, high memory, large industrial SSD.
-All further stack is tuned for this specific machine, not some abstract one.
+- high performance computer.
 OS is latest Ubuntu version (not necessarily LTS).
 - Bash (linux shell) for scripting one-liners that get data into the database for further processing, or get data out of the database for deployment. https://tldp.org/LDP/abs/html/
 - GNU Make as job server.
 We do not use advanced features like variables and wildcards, using simple explicit